Bluekoekj/quandaleos/what.md

 QuandaleOS is an OS made by ChocoMilk on YouTube.

-This website is made to preserve it
+This website is made to preserve it, and I made this for a bit of fun to be honest

 <a href="/quandaleos"><-- Go back